Independent Assurance Initiative · Est. 2026

 In development · Target: v1.0

-Differential expression concordance, pathway enrichment sensitivity, batch correction documentation, and normalisation method consistency for bulk RNA-seq workflows.
+DEG verification, pathway enrichment sensitivity, batch correction documentation, and normalisation method consistency for bulk RNA-seq workflows.
 Pilot engagements in scoping.

 Planned